Gato-class submarine: Sonar test submarine

-The development of advanced sonar systems took on a great deal of importance in the 1950s, and several fleet boats were outfitted with various strange-looking sonar transducer arrays and performed extensive tests.
-Two Gatos, Flying Fish and Grouper (previously the prototype hunter-killer boat) were assigned to these duties and proved to be key players in the development of new sonar capabilities.
+The development of advanced sonar systems took on a great deal of importance in the 1950s, and several fleet ships were outfitted with various strange-looking sonar transducer arrays and performed extensive tests.
+Two Gatos, Flying Fish and Grouper (previously the prototype hunter-killer ship) were assigned to these duties and proved to be key players in the development of new sonar capabilities.
 Grouper had all her forward torpedo tubes removed and the space was used as berthing for technicians and as a sonar lab.
 Flying Fish was decommissioned in 1954, but Grouper continued in the test role until 1968.